 Taleni Etosha Village: Our full report

-Built from canvas on raised timber decks, Taleni Etosha Village's 40 accommodation units are arranged in a way ensuring total privacy.
-Adjacent to the outside dining area, which is furnished with a wooden table and chairs, is a small kitchenette, complete with a washing-up area, 2-plate hob and under-counter fridge.
-Outside, there's a BBQ area; cooking & eating utensils are available at the lodge's reception.
+Taleni’s 40 tented rooms are built on raised timber decks, arranged to ensure privacy.
+Outside each is a barbecue area, furnished with a wooden table and chairs, and alongside a small kitchenette, complete with a washing-up area, two-plate hob and under-counter fridge.
+Cooking & eating utensils are available at the lodge's reception.

-The tented bedrooms at Taleni Etosha Village feature twin beds, shelves and hanging space for clothes, a writing desk with chair, as well as an additional sleeper couch for children – note that children under the age of 12 are free of charge, when sharing a room with their parents!
-The en-suite bathrooms have mopane branches for walls, and are equipped with a hand basin, a separate toilet and an open-air shower.
+The tented bedrooms at Taleni Etosha Village feature twin beds, plus an additional sleeper couch for up to two children under 12 – who stay free of charge when sharing a room with their parents.
+There are shelves and hanging space for clothes, and a writing desk with a chair.
+Air conditioning, a safe and sockets for charging batteries are standard.
+The en-suite bathrooms have mopane branches for walls, and are fitted with a handbasin, a separate toilet and an open-air shower.

 Directions: Taleni Etosha Village is located about 4km south of Etosha's Andersson Gate, on the C38.